Section 127 plans: The ultimate primer

 3. Why is a written Section 127 plan necessary?

-5. What are the rules around a Section 127 plan?
+6. What are the rules and requirements of a Section 127 plan?

-8. How can companies create a Section 127 plan?
+9. Where can companies find a sample Section 127 plan?

 What is a Section 127 plan?